 Where can I use Alexa?

 In order to use Alexa, you’ll need a device that integrates the voice technology.
-This typically means an Amazon device, such as an Ecobee Switch+ light switch, the LG InstaView refrigerator, and the aforementioned speaker.
+This typically means an Amazon device, such as an Ecobee Switch+ light switch, the LG InstaView refrigerator, headphones (like Echo Buds and some Plantronics models), and the aforementioned speaker.
 Someone even programmed Alexa to work with a Big Mouth Billy Bass., , or , but this cloud-based personal voice assistant has also been integrated into the , and with some third-party systems.
 Devices like the are also compatible with Alexa, as are some third-party devices: the

 Alexa has also become the center of many smart-home systems, including Wink, SmartThings, and the Logitech Harmony.
-You can also use the voice-assistant to build your smart home piecemeal, as Alexa can also pair with hubless devices such as WeMo switches and Nest thermostats.
+You can also use the voice-assistant to build your smart home piecemeal, as Alexa can pair with hub-less devices such as WeMo switches and Nest thermostats.

 Here is a list of some of the best smart-home devices that are compatible with Alexa.